 Excerpt from award announcement in Clinical Chemistry:

-Joseph H. Boutwell, Jr., will receive the 12th the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession, sponsored by the Fisher Scientific Co.
+Joseph H. Boutwell, Jr., will receive the 12th AACC Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession, sponsored by the Fisher Scientific Co.

 Dr. Boutwell was born in Detroit, Michigan.
 He received his B.S. degree (chemistry) from Wheaton College, Ill., and then went to Northwestern University, where he obtained the M.S., the Ph.D. (biochemistry), and the M.D. degrees.
 He then moved to Philadelphia, where at Temple University he progressed from assistant, associate, to professor of biochemistry at the School of Medicine, and was director of the Clinical Chemistry Laboratory.
 In 1966, he became deputy chief of the Medical Laboratory Section at the National Communicable Disease Center (now “Center for Disease Control”) at Atlanta, Ga.
 In 1969, he was appointed chief of the Licensure and Development Branch; in 1972, the director of the Clinical Chemistry Division; in 1975, acting assistant director, Bureau of Laboratories, and in 1976, its deputy director.